BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

     - - -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  - 24 Line(s) not Displayed
     000195 //CONFGT00 EXEC PGM=IEBGENER                               C1BMXRCN

-Where QBOXB, C1BMXRCM are package shipping members and/or elements in your Endevor Admin area.
+Where QBOXB, C1BMXRCN are package shipping members and/or elements in your Endevor Admin area.

 Package Shipping variables are made available early in the shipment process.
-If you capture them at the appropriate time you can use then within the shipping objects to better comment, or to enhance functionality.
+If you capture them at the appropriate time you can use them within the shipping objects to better comment, and to enhance functionality.
 Objects in this folder serve as examples in capturing and leveraging variables such as those listed here.

 - VDDHSPFX  - Host staging dataset name prefix
 - VDDRSPFX  - Remote staging dataset name prefix
 - VNBCPARM  - Endevor parameter string with 8-byte Date and time values
-- VNBSQDSP  - The Package ship command containing package name, Destinati#on and the Out/Back option
+- VNBSQDSP  - The Package ship command containing package name, Destination and the Out/Back option
 - VNB6DATE  - Six character shipping Date
 - VNB6TIME  - Six character shipping Time
 - VPHPKGID  - Package ID